-- Point Park University in Pittsburgh, Pennsylvania is introducing a new Bachelor of Arts degree in Environmental Journalism in Fall 2016, made possible by a grant from The Heinz Endowments.
+- Point Park University in Pittsburgh, Pennsylvania offers a Bachelor of Arts degree in Environmental Journalism, made possible by a grant from The Heinz Endowments.
 The degree program will integrate basic journalism training with data analysis techniques.
 The School of Communication and Department of Natural Sciences and Engineering Technology are partnering to provide students with courses in biology, ecology and environmental science.
-Read more here.

 - Annenberg's School of Journalism at the University of Southern California offers a unique nine-and-a-half month M.A. program in specialized journalism for mid-career journalists.
 Students may select areas of focus such as politics, education, health and environment, science, religion, arts and culture, entertainment, sports, business and economics, urban affairs, and the law.
 In addition to the journalism classes taught at USC Annenberg, students will take courses with faculty from USC's other highly regarded academic units, such as the Price School of Public Policy, Dornsife College of Letters, Arts and Sciences, School of Communication, School of Cinematic Arts, and the Rossier School of Education.
 Contact USC Annenberg Admissions office at (213) 821-0770 for more information.